rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 5. In the Add New RhoMobile Model dialog, **enter a model name and a list of attributes (separated by commas)**
 6. **Click Finish**

 This will automatically generate a folder and the corresponding files for handling CRUD operations for the model.
-For a better understanding of data models, please refer to the RhoMobile [Data Handling Guide](local_database#what-is-a-model).
+For a better understanding of data models, please refer to the [RhoMobile Data Handling Guide](local_database#what-is-a-model).

-## Application changes

->>>>>>>>>>> NEED MORE INFO HERE

-* Add to application build.yml productid GUID.
-For example:

-        wp:
-          productid: 632621d0-5ecb-012e-2c97-482a1411c191
+>>>IMAGE

-## Windows Phone 8 User Interface
+## Dropping in a Windows Phone 8 UI
-Recall that RhoMobile applications utilize web languages like CSS, JavaScript and HTMl to define it's interface and application behavior.
-Therefore, if you are looking to provide a native Windows Phone 8 (aka Metro) user interface, you may want to consider using one of the the Metro-like frameworks:
+Since RhoMobile apps employ HTML, CSS and JavaScript to define the user interface and application behavior, a Windows Phone 8 app can be designed with a WP-native UI (a.k.a.
+'Metro' by using one of these Metro-like frameworks:

 * [Bootmetro](http://aozora.github.io/bootmetro/)
 * [Metro UI CSS](http://metroui.org.ua/)